canonical/launchpad-manual/docs/user/explanation/index.rst

 Your Launchpad account
 ----------------------
-There is a lot of freedom when it comes to what you can work on in Launchpad.
-Launchpad tracks your contributions through a Karma points system and sends email notifications to keep you informed about projects, bugs, and teams you are following.
+There are different ways to participate in Launchpad, and your contributions are tracked through a Karma points system.
+You can also subscribe to get email notifications to keep you informed about projects, bugs, and teams you are following.

 - :ref:`What can you do with a Launchpad account? <your-launchpad-account>`